x-limitless-x/blakedrumm.com/_posts/2026-08-07-vscode-ai-council.markdown

 VS Code AI Council turns multiple GitHub Copilot models into an adaptive engineering workflow instead of a permanent panel.
 Simple work stays simple, complex work can receive focused parallel analysis, and difficult decisions can receive bounded cross-model review.

-The installer keeps that structure visible: one coordinator, distinct expert lenses, leaf reviewers, explicit backups, post-install validation, and no unrestricted recursion.
+The installer keeps that structure visible: one coordinator, distinct expert lenses, leaf reviewers, transactional activation with rollback, explicit backups, post-install validation, and no unrestricted recursion.
+The coordinator keeps its own behavior visible too, announcing what it is about to spend, showing the evidence that settled each conflict, and asking before it removes anything.
 That balance is what makes the council useful for regular repository work rather than only for demonstrations.

 The script, the changelog, and the license are all on GitHub: [github.com/blakedrumm/VSCode-AI-Council](https://github.com/blakedrumm/VSCode-AI-Council){:target="_blank"}